 The CS5253-1 utilizes a two supply approach to maximize efficiency.
-The collector of the power device is brought out to the $V{POWER}$ pin to minimize internal power dissipation under high current loads. $V{CONTROL}$ provides for the control circuitry and the drive for the output NPN transistor. $V{CONTROL}$ should be at least 1.0 V greater than the output voltage.
+The collector of the power device is brought out to the V{POWER} pin to minimize internal power dissipation under high current loads. $V{CONTROL}$ provides for the control circuitry and the drive for the output NPN transistor. $V{CONTROL}$ should be at least 1.0 V greater than the output voltage.
 Special care has been taken to ensure that there are no supply sequencing problems.
 The output voltage will not turn on until both supplies are operating.
-If the control voltage comes up first, the output voltage comes up.
-If the power input voltage comes up first, the output will not turn on at all until the control voltage comes up.
+If the control voltage comes up first, the output current will be limited to about three milliamperes until the power input voltage comes up.
+If the power input voltage comes up first, the output current will not turn on at all until the control voltage comes up.
 The output can never come up unregulated.